sipin/gorazor/README.md

 # Usage

-Usage: `./gorazor template_folder output_folder` or `./gorazor template_file output_file`
+Usage: `./gorazor template_folder output_folder` or
+       `./gorazor template_file output_file`

-This port is essentially a re-port from razor's port in javascript: [vash](https://github.com/kirbysayshi/vash).
-It just modifies on vast's generation functions to emit go code instead of javascript code. `js` directory contains the original Js version.
+This is essentially a Go implementation from razor's port in javascript: [vash](https://github.com/kirbysayshi/vash), with Go code generation.
+The `js` directory contains the original Js version.

 # Syntax